qfpl/reflex-tutorial/blog/drafts/reflex/basics/behaviors.md

 t -> a
 ```

-We are working with a discrete-time FRP system, and so this function is going to be piecewise-linear, with any transitions happening when `Event`s occur.
+We are working with a discrete-time FRP system and so this function is going to be piecewise-linear, with any transitions happening when `Event`s occur.

-Externally-triggered `Event`s give us our logical clock, and so we use `Event`s to build up our time-varying `Behavior`s.
+We are already using `Event`s as our logical clock, and so we will use `Event`s to build up our time-varying `Behavior`s and we will use `Event`s to sample `Behavior`s.

-The functions that we've seen so far are pure functions.
-Given the same inputs they will respond with the same outputs, and they'll behave the same way in every frame.

-We'll start to see various typeclass constraints appearing when we're doing something that is dependent on which frame we are in, or something that is going to introduce a change to the processing of future frames.
+We're going to be using `Behavior`s for working with state in the system.
+They are a very different way of handling state than the `State` monad, but you get used to them pretty quickly once you start writing some code with them.

 ## Getting started with `Behavior`s